 Necessary Credentials for Mathematics

 Sometimes, mathematics executives have to earn specific credentials to qualify for employment.
-Other times, certifications are earned voluntarily as a means of advancing in their careers.
+Other times, they earn certifications voluntarily to advance in their careers.
 Here is a list of examples of both mandatory and voluntary credentials earned by mathematical professionals.

 • Obtaining full professional status requires actuaries to complete a graduated certification process.
 First, they earn associate certifications before moving on to the fellowship credential.
 Those working in the property and casualty industry are certified through the Casualty Actuarial Society (CAS), while insurance professionals are certified through the Society of Actuaries (SOA).